 Halp!
 I found a bug, where do I report it?

-Come tell us about it at the Discord Community, located in the menu on your left there.
+Click the mail icon located in the menu on your left there.

 Is it possible to change the orientation of the hex map?